 Communications Training Officer Program

 Once students complete Rookie School, they are placed in the Emergency Communications Center with a certified Communications Training Officer (CTO).
-The students are with their CTO or a series of CTOs until they have completed Call Take phase and 2 Disciplines.
-This portion of training can last up to a year and a half, depending on individual factors.
-Currently, our disciplines include LAW (Phases: Greensboro Police Department Dispatch, Greensboro Police Information Channel, and Sheriff’s Office Dispatch), Emergency Medical Service Dispatch (EMS), and Fire Dispatch (County Fire Department and Greensboro Fire Department).
+The students are with their CTO or a series of CTOs until they have completed Call Take phase and two disciplines.
+This portion of training can last up to a year and a half, depending on various factors.
+Our disciplines include LAW (Phases: Greensboro Police Department Dispatch, Greensboro Police Information Channel, and Sheriff’s Office Dispatch), Emergency Medical Service Dispatch (EMS), and Fire Dispatch (County Fire Department and Greensboro Fire Department).

 CTOs instruct students at the same console for each phase until the CTOs feel comfortable with their students' performance.
 Students are then given more independence as their knowledge and comfort levels increase.
 CTOs are required to do a Daily Observation Report (DOR) on their students at the end of each working day or the beginning of the next.
 The DOR evaluates student performance in multiple categories.
-Once the students become acceptable in each category, they are given an assessment to ensure that learning has indeed occurred and that their knowledgeable is enough to allow them to work alone.
+Once the students become acceptable in each category, they are given an assessment to determine what they have learned and to make sure that knowledge is enough to allow them to work alone.

 The position of CTO is one of the most important at Guilford Metro 9-1-1.
 These people are tasked to be mentors, role models, teachers, coaches, and evaluators.
 CTOs are held to a higher standard than any other employee as the success of our center is based on their ability to teach new employees to be efficient and effective in their new career.